Milestone: Contracting company GreenWood Inc. celebrates 30 years - UPSTATE BUSINESS JOURNAL

 “Anytime I was out with John [Wood] somewhere around our folks, he would always remind them of these four key objectives: Always work safe, satisfy the customer, make money and have fun,” Crittendon said.
 “This culture and focus continued on with Brad as president, and it lives on today with Laura.
 Laura and I intend on passing GreenWood, its successes and values, along to the next generation.”

 As the company looks to the future, Lipscomb said the third generation — grandchildren of John Wood — is now beginning to take an interest.
-While the next generation is mostly still in high school with a couple in college, many have already shown interest in the company or have started in some way with GreenWood.
+While the next generation is mostly still in high school with a couple in college or recently graduated, many have started training in some way to be involved with GreenWood.
 This forward thinking led to GreenWood being certified as a woman-owned business through the Women’s Business Enterprise National Council since the next generation is made up of a majority of young women.

 “What my dad learned his whole career and what Brad learned from him, and I learned from both of them, has kept the company going,” said Lipscomb also noting the importance Crittendon has played.
 “We’re lucky and blessed, for sure, to have been able to continue the business.